 Up to 12 named Zone-Groups

 Let's say you have a group called 'Bedrooms' with 2 members: 'Master Bedroom' and 'Guestroom'.
 If e.g. Master Bedroom was currently set to 18° and Guestroom was set to 20°, saying "Alexa, increase the Bedrooms Group by 1°" would assign 19° to Master Bedroom and 21° to Guestroom.
 Saying "Alexa, set the Bedrooms to 15°" sets the whole group to 15°.
 Whether you include the word 'Group' or omit it is optional but it can be useful for disambiguation if you have a regular zone with a very similar name.
 Groups can also be the target for ABC schedule commands.
-Note that when creating a group, the Assign Name button does not become active until you have selected at least 2 zones because a group must have more than one zone to make sense.

 Some example group-related commands: